Kermalis/SudokuSolver/README.md

    This would slow down the solver and increase memory usage, so disabling logging should be an option
 3. Find a hidden triple puzzle that this program actually uses the hidden triple technique on
+4. A way to toggle techniques with the UI